 You can get creative with layered lighting; there are plenty of imaginative designs when it comes to lampshades and wall lights.

 Some children prefer not to sleep in an entirely dark bedroom; so, it is advisable to get them a night light.
 Specifically, designed night lights have much warmer bulbs than standard lighting and are safe enough to be left on overnight.

-bulbs as these don’t get as hot as other bulbs.
+When it comes to bedroom lighting for children it is important to consider safety; wherever possible look to use low watt or LED bulbs as these don’t get as hot as other bulbs.
 This is especially important with night lights.